casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 ```

 ## Querying with Arguments
 This step will narrow down the context and check the status of a specific entry point.
-You will use the details inside [erc20 contract](https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-token/src/main.rs) to derive arguments.
+You will use the details inside the [erc20 contract](https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-token/src/main.rs) to derive arguments.
 :::

 Use the command template below to query the network state with arguments: